Bounds on expected propagation time of probabilistic zero forcing: Further directions

-An interesting problem would be to compute or estimate the expected propagation time for: \begin{itemize} \item Expander graphs of low or constant degree.
-These are graphs that are sparse but have strong connectivity properties, namely small subset of vertices should have large boundaries.
-This leads us to guess that maybe the expected propagation time for such graphs may be very small. \item Erd\H{o}s-Renyi graphs $G(n,p)$ with $p$ a decreasing function of $n.$ \item $d$-regular graphs. \item Product graphs.
-In particular, given two connected graphs $G$ and $H,$ can one say anything about $\ept(G\times H)$ in terms of $\ept(G)$ and $\ept(H)$? \end{itemize}
+An interesting problem would be to compute or estimate the expected propagation time for the following classes of graphs: \begin{itemize} \item $d$-regular graphs. \item Product graphs.
+In particular, given two graphs $G$ and $H,$ can one say anything about $\ept(G\times H)$ in terms of $\ept(G)$ and $\ept(H)$? \end{itemize}

 \end{enumerate}